-An easy, healthy and paleo recipe for savory baked pumpkin, seasoned with olive oil, garlic and chili powder.
+An easy and healthy recipe for savory baked pumpkin, seasoned with olive oil, garlic and chili powder.
+This is one of my favorite ways to make this tasty winter squash!

 Pumpkin is not just for sweet dishes!